TPVG SHAREHOLDER ALERT: Jakubo - GuruFocus.com

-NEW YORK, June 28, 2023 (GLOBE NEWSWIRE) -- Jakubowitz Law announces that a securities fraud class action lawsuit has commenced on behalf of shareholders of Triplepoint Venture Growth BDC Corp. (: TPVG).
+NEW YORK, June 30, 2023 /PRNewswire/ -- Jakubowitz Law announces that a securities fraud class action lawsuit has commenced on behalf of shareholders of Triplepoint Venture Growth BDC Corp.
+(NYSE: TPVG).

 To receive updates on the lawsuit, fill out the form: